 Heating And Cooling Equipment Sizes

-Although Title 24 does not have a set standard for heating ventilation and air conditioning equipment sizes; however, it demands that you must adequately calculate your project’s heating and cooling load.
+Although Title 24 does not have a set standard for heating ventilation and air conditioning equipment sizes; however, it demands that you adequately calculate your project’s heating and cooling load.
 If the equipment is improperly sized, it will operate less efficiently and can cause degradation issues with time due to a constant on-off cycle of the system.

 When equipment is correctly sized, the HVAC should maintain a comfortable atmosphere without excessively cycling from hot to cold to keep temperatures steady.